OCA/OpenUpgrade/openerp/openupgrade/doc/source/migrate.py.rst

 you should do is to examine ``/var/tmp/openupgrade/migration.log``.
 Carefully read through eventual warnings, there will be a lot, most of them not fatal.
-If nothing weird showed up there, enjoy using your new database with the target version of OpenERP.
+If nothing weird showed up there, enjoy using your new database with the target version of Odoo.

 Problems
 --------

-Please report problems to https://answers.launchpad.net/openupgrade-server (very often, it's not a bug but a specific issue with your database setup).
+Please report problems to https://github.com/openupgrade/openupgrade/issues (very often, it's not a bug but a specific issue with your database setup).
 Make sure to have read your ``migration.log`` file carefully to avoid posting about obvious issues.
 Post relevant lines from the logfile, but don't post